 The trails vary in time, which means that even if you only have 30 minutes to enjoy the park, you will be able to see at least one waterfall!

-When exploring Tallulah Falls, you can do it in a couple of ways.
+When hiking at Tallulah Gorge, you can do it in a couple of ways.
 You can hike along the gorge floor or on the gorge rim trails.
 However, you do need a permit if you plan to hike the gorge floor.

 The permits are free of charge and they can be acquired on the same day of the visit but are limited to 100 per day.

-Keep in mind that fall is the busiest season of this park and permits tend to run out in the early morning hours.
+Keep in mind that fall is the busiest season in Tallulah Gorge State Park and permits tend to run out in the early morning hours.

 1. L’Eau d’Or Falls and Tempesta Falls

-If you only have time for a short hike, L’Eau d’Or Falls would be a great starting point.
+If you’re limited on time and want to do the shortest hiking at Tallulah Gorge, L’Eau d’Or Falls would be a great starting point.
 To view these falls, take the North Rim trail starting near the Interpretive Center.

 Turn right at the rubber trail and follow the brown signs leading to overlooks 2 and 3.